OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-10.md

 Our livestock too must go with us; not a hoof shall be left behind.
 We must take some of them to serve the Lord our God, and until we arrive there, we do not know what we shall use to serve the Lord.”

 ## Exodus 10:27
-But the Lord hardened Pharaoh’s heart, and he was not willing to let them go.
+However, the Lord made Pharaoh’s heart stubborn, and he was not willing to let them go.

 ## Exodus 10:28
 Then Pharaoh said to Moses, “Get away from me!
 Be sure you do not see my face again, for on the day you see my face, you shall die.”

 ## Exodus 10:29
-Moses said, “You have spoken correctly; I shall never see your face again!”
+Moses replied, “You have spoken truly; I shall never see your face again!”